The Borough of Fleetwood is now offering our customers the

 Noise Ordinance - Effective October 10th, 2011 Fleetwood Borough Council approved the noise ordinance #585 that imposes fines for nuisance noise (such as constant barking dogs, etc.) as well as other noise.
 Full ordinance is available here (PDF document)

 Building Permits – Ordinance #543 states: “No building, structure, or sign shall be erected, constructed, moved, added to, or structurally altered, nor shall land be put to any use without a permit issued by the Zoning Officer”.
 Permits are required for, but not limited to the following: new construction, additions and structural alterations, all pools (including inflatable pools) or ponds with depth 24 inches or more, storage sheds, fences, and signs.
-Call office to determine whether a permit is necessary for your plans.
+More info on the Building and Zoning page

 Curfew - see ordinance 340